Soft Skills Vs Hard Skills

 There’s been a lot of talk in the education world of late about the value of the soft skills, emotional and psychological.
 These are the skills that are traditionally not tested.
 Unlike math or reading or science, these skills are more nuanced.

-Because I’m a music teacher and my wife works at ExpandEd Schools by TASC, I read a lot of articles about this.
+Because I’m a music teacher and my wife is a long-time educator, I read lots of articles on this.

 Grit & Self Control – 2 Determinants for Success